MARKETPLACE - Reporting & Actions

 3.3.3 Reporting & Actions:

-Is the company actively working to promote responsible marketing or improving product and service responsibility for children?
+Does the company report on actions taken to prevent, mitigate or remediate negative impacts, or promote responsible marketing or improving product and service responsibility for children?

-- 10 = Yes, the company is working actively on creating more responsible marketing or improving product and service responsibility for children.
+- 10 = Yes, the company reports on actions taken to prevent, mitigate or remediate negative impacts, or promote responsible marketing or improving product and service responsibility for children.

-- 5 = The company is working on creating more responsible marketing and improving product and service responsibility, but these programmes are not explicitly focused on children.
+- 5 = The company reports on actions taken to prevent, mitigate or remediate negative impacts, or promote responsible marketing or improving product and service responsibility, but these actions are not explicitly focused on children.

-- 0 = No, the company is not actively working on creating more responsible marketing or improving product and service responsibility, or this information is not publicly available.
+- 0 = No, the company does not report on actions taken to prevent, mitigate or remediate negative impacts, or promote responsible marketing or improving product and service responsibility, or this information is not publicly available.

 Why is this important?

-A company has great potential to have a positive impact on children’s rights by conducting their own programmes or campaigns/initiatives in relation to: either their marketing and the opportunities that lie within this type of communication; or in relation to the safety of the product/service as well as how it might support children.
+A company has great potential to have a positive impact on children’s rights by conducting their own actions or campaigns/initiatives in relation to either their marketing and the opportunities that lie within this type of communication; or in relation to the safety of the product/service as well as how it might support children.

 About the scoring